mdelete/opusframework/README.md

 ### Including The Framework

 This framework is not meant to be installed into a system library folder (which doesn't work on iOS anyway) but to be included in an application.
-To add a "private" framework to your project that gets bundle to your app a few steps are necessary:
+To add a "private" framework to your project that gets bundled to your app a few steps are necessary:

  * Drag the OpusXXX.framework file into your Xcode project, be sure to tick 'Copy Files to Directory'
  * Add a new 'Copy File Build Phase' to the target